Bury St Edmunds railway station: Privatisation era (1994–2025)

-Due to the freight train derailment on a bridge near Ely in June 2007, trains to Peterborough from London (via Ipswich) terminated at Bury St Edmunds while the bridge was rebuilt.
-Train services resumed on 21 December 2007.
+After a freight train derailed on the bridge over the River Great Ouse near Ely on 22 June 2007, trains between London and Peterborough terminated at Bury St Edmunds while the bridge was rebuilt.
+Services resumed on 21 December 2007.

 The yard signal box was Grade II listed in 2013.
 A £1 million restoration scheme was completed during 2016 on the Grade II listed station.